enthusiastic-js/form-observer/docs/form-validity-observer/guides.md

 Unlike some of the other form validation libraries out there, the `FormValidityObserver` is compatible with native [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
 In addition to the guidelines given in the [`FormObserver` documentation](../form-observer/guides.md#usage-with-web-components), there are a few things to keep in mind when using Custom Elements with the `FormValidityObserver`.

-#### You Must Expose the Validity State of Your Custom Element
+#### You Must Expose the Validation Properties of Your Custom Element

-Custom Elements do not expose their [`ValidityState`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/validity) by default.
-Because the `FormValidityObserver` relies on the `ValidityState` of form fields to perform proper validation, your Custom Element will need to expose its `ValidityState` like so:
+Custom Elements do not expose their [`ValidityState`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/validity) by default, nor do they expose their [`validationMessage`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/validationMessage) or [`willValidate`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/willValidate) properties.
+Because the `FormValidityObserver` needs these details to perform proper validation, your Custom Element will need to expose them like so:

 ```js
 class CustomField extends HTMLElement {